liamobr-art/liamobr-art/README.md

 ### Hi there 👋
-### 🔭 I’m currently working on Milk Bot a discord bot & Lindoge a Linux OS
+### 🔭 I’m currently working on Milk a discord bot & Lindoge a Linux OS